MiKatt/openSTARS/README.md

 *Left* Original network with complex junction (i.e. three inflows to one outflow).
 *Right* Corrected network.
 Arrows indicate flow direction.

-The end node of the inflowing segment with the smalles angle to the outflowing segment is moved 0.25 times the cell size of the DEM downstream.
+The end node of the inflowing segment with the smallest angle to the outflowing segment is moved 0.25 times the cell size of the DEM downstream.
 The outflowing segment is split into tow parts at this new junction.
 All features are corrected accordingly (cat, length, prev_str01, prev_str02, next_str etc.).
 Currently, this